-At the same time, the agreement in no way curtails the right of each side to decide how they want their public services to be organised.
+At the same time, the agreement in no way curtails the right of each side to decide how they want their public services to be organized.

-Finally, Vietnam has committed to open up to investments in manufacturing in a number of key sectors: food products and beverages; tyres and tubes; ceramics and construction materials.
+Finally, Vietnam has committed to open up to investments in manufacturing in a number of key sectors: food products and beverages; tires and tubes; ceramics, and construction materials.

 Note: The above depicture of the EVFTA is merely a brief of the subject.
 Due to its extensive and complex structure, we advise that for EVFTA matters you should contact CCIPV to better comprehend the agreement and its nuances.